Raja-Arsal/MERNbuild/README.md

 # Front-end:

 ## Axios
 Responsible for trigerring server through API calls.
-A base URL instance is created (localhost:900), then get (.../sync) and post (.../messages) is used to append (.get) with the base URL.
+A base URL instance is created (localhost:900), then get (.../sync) and post (.../messages) is used to append (axios.get) with the base URL.

+In the chatbox, the text is stored in a state and when submitted by user, axios posts the state to the database.

 ## Material UI
 The UI is designed to look minimal and sleek with a UI of Whatsapp.
 The avatars appearing on the sidebar change on every reload by doing a Math.min() with an API number.